more-rubenwardy/beruben/README.md

 Beruben Interpreter
 ===================

-An interpreter for the Beruben language.
+An interpreter for the Beruben language, inspired heavily by Beruben.

+__Features:__
+* Multi-threading
+* File input output
+* Modules / importing of files

 See docs/beruben_specification.md for details on syntax.

-License: LGPL 2.1 or later
+License: LGPL 3.0 or later

 Written by rubenwardy.